 • Improved Posture and Alignment: Rollators are designed to be adjustable, which means users can customize them to fit their height and body type.
 This can help improve posture and alignment, reducing strain on the back, hips, and knees.

-How To Choose the Right Rollator Walker
+Selecting the Right Rollator Walker

 Tips for using a Rollator Walker